N-45div/chromium-hackathon/eliza-agent/README.md

 ```

 If successful, you should see output in your terminal indicating that the agent is running and has started monitoring the specified borrower addresses.

----

-**Step 5: Frontend Integration**

-The agent exposes an API that the frontend can use to get the health factor for a given user.

-*   **API Endpoint:** The agent will start a local server.
-The main endpoint to fetch data will likely be `http://localhost:3000/health-factor?user=<borrower_address>`.
-(The exact port and endpoint can be confirmed by inspecting `src/index.ts`).
-*   **Frontend Logic:** Your frontend developers will need to make a `GET` request to this endpoint, passing the borrower's address as a query parameter.
-The frontend can then display the returned health factor to the user.